 Patient Lodging Assistance: American Cancer Society

 The American Cancer Society has generously awarded UF Radiation Oncology a grant to assist, on a case-by-case basis, our patients who live over 40 miles away from Gainesville and require lodging when receiving treatment.
 For more information, contact Brigette Coleman, MSW, LCSW, Clinical Social Worker, UF Health Shands, at 352-265-8834.

 Sponsored by McDonald’s restaurants, the Ronald McDonald House offers temporary housing for families while a child is undergoing cancer treatment or other kinds of major therapy in Gainesville.
 The cost is $10 per day, although this is sometimes waived.

 You must register ahead of time to stay at the Ronald McDonald House.
 There may be a waiting list so you may not be able to stay there immediately.
-Please contact the social worker and she can assist you with this process.
+Please contact Brigette Coleman, MSW, LCSW, Clinical Social Worker, 352-265-8834, who can assist you with this process.